mjfrigaard/storybench-posts/12.1-bike-rentals-example/README.md

 weather features including temperature, humidity and wind speed.

 ## Graph1: Bike Rental Volume By Temperature

+We would expect riders to choose a car (or other means of transportation) if its too cold.

 ``` r
 # ~ rentals by temperature ----